bfbones/bashs/README.md

 Some Bash-Scripts.. just for..

-*profile*: MotD for Linux Server.. used for /etc/profile
+*profile*: MotD for Linux Server.. used for /etc/profile.
+Bad Bash Style, but works.
+Main work done by Dennis Diehm, modificated by me.

 *manage.sh*: Script for managing a some more Servers and don't want puppet.
 Stuff like pingcheck, spread files, do commands, make updates.
 And extra tools like DNS Check for Domains.
 Put to /usr/local/bin.